El Mehdi Maouhoub

-El Mehdi Maouhoub (المهدي موهوب; born 5 June 2003) is a Moroccan professional footballer who plays as a forward for Russian club Dynamo Moscow.
+El Mehdi Maouhoub (المهدي موهوب; born 5 June 2003) is a Moroccan professional footballer who plays as a forward for Emirati club Dubai United on loan from the Russian club Dynamo Moscow.

 He started his professional career with Fath Union Sport at the age of 17.
 In January 2023, he went on a six month-loan to JS Soualem where he scored 7 goals in 12 games.
 His then realized his childhood dream when he joined Raja CA in the summer of 2023 and won a historic undefeated domestic double.
 In 2024, he joined the Russian side Dynamo Moscow.

 Early life

 Maouhoub was born in 2003 in Casablanca, Morocco.
 He started playing football at the age of six.
 After playing for Fath Union Sport academy for many years, El Mehdi Maouhoub made his senior debut at under the coaching of Mustapha El Khalfi at the age of 17 years and 10 months.

 Club career

 Fath US

 After playing for Fath Union Sport academy for many years, El Mehdi Maouhoub made his senior debut at under the coaching of Mustapha El Khalfi at the age of 17 years and 10 months.

 On 4 April 2024, he made his first appearance in Botola against Maghreb AS replacing El Mehdi El Moubarik in the second half (1–1).
 The newly appointed manager Demba Mbaye gave him more minutes and ultimately started him on 12 May against Raja CA in Stade Mohammed-V where he played 90 minutes (1–1).

 One week later, he finally scored his first professional goal against Ittihad Tanger (2–1 win).